Your boxer is a unique individual. Their personality and quirks set them apart from all the other boxers out there.

 This food contains an impressive 36% protein to support skin health while providing your boxer with energy to clown around all day long.
 And with the first three ingredients being chicken, chicken meal and turkey meal, you know this protein content is coming largely from bioavailable animal sources.

 With 16% fat content, this food also provides plenty of omegas for a healthy coat.
-Added vitamin E also adds a super-boost for skin health and makes this one of the best dog foods for boxers with skin allergies.
+Added vitamin E also adds a super-boost for skin health and makes this one of the best dog foods for those who’re dealing with shedding and skin allergies.

 These additives are also great for joint health.
 And with high levels of glucosamine and chondroitin, this food is great for arthritic and older boxers, too.